shingetsu-gou/shingetsu-gou/README.md

 Refer [here](http://www.shingetsu.info/) for more details about shinGETsu.

-## Pros and Cons of Gou

-### Pros
- 2. Less memory Usage due to compiler language.
+## Feature

+1. Setting files are compatible with ones of saku 4.6.1.
+2. You can use cache of saku without modification, but you cannot cache of Gou with saku.
+   But there is --sakurifice option to convert Gou cache.
+2. Gou uses less (about half of ) memory usage than saku.
- 3. Portable because there is no need to prepare runtime.
-Just one executable binary
+3. Portable because there is only one binary file for each platforms and no need to prepare runtime.

-### Cons
- 1. There maybe many and fatal bugs due to less actual use.
- 2. Not official.
-Maybe much less gurantee and trust than official saku.
+   Just download and click one binary to run.
+4. (should be) faster than saku (?).

 ## Platform
-  * MacOS darwin /Plan9 on i386
+  * MacOS darwin/Plan9 on i386
   * Windows/OpenBSD on i386/amd64
   * Linux/NetBSD/FreeBSD on i386/amd64/arm
+  * Solaris on amd64

 ## Requirements